... of the 11th day of the 11th month of 1918, the guns in

 On another occasion, he and another combat engineer were sent to clear mines on the northern beaches.
 As they dug carefully through the sand, they came across a 500-lb aerial bomb, rigged as a mine.
 They looked at one another and said, If it blows, we'll never know.
 And went ahead and finished the job.

 A third time, approaching the cave entrance to the underground tunnel complex, he and a buddy peeked up over the top of a ridge only to have a machine gun nest in the cave entrance open up on them.
 Bullets stitched across the top of the ridge and the two of them slid back down the slope.
 That was a close call, Pere told his buddy.
 The buddy didn't answer because he had taken a bullet in the forehead.

 He remembers, too, the moment they unfurled that flag atop Suribachi.
 There had been a smaller flag earlier, but the commanding general ordered a larger one that could be seen from every point on the island.
 The impact of that flag on morale was incalculable, he said.

 During the Occupation, he had the dubious privilege of walking through the middle of Nagasaki not long after it was nuked.

-Afterward, on two occasions, Pere was offered the opportunity to be brevetted to officer and sent through OCS.
+Afterward, Pere was twice offered the opportunity to be brevetted to officer.
 This was because of the initiative he had shown of several occasions during the battle.
 However, he was anxious to return home and get on with the urgent business of becoming my father before my mother (a/k/a the Sweetheart of the Seventh Fleet) could be tracked down by the aforesaid admirers of her morale-boosting snapshot.